Buch, Englisch, 262 Seiten, Format (B × H): 156 mm x 234 mm

 Verlag: Bristol University Press

 Between 1934 and 1939 a wave of violent strikes and riots swept across the Caribbean.
-Roger Seifert explores how British political parties, trade unions and pressure groups of the labour movement responded to these colonial struggles.
+Roger Seifert explores how British political parties, trade unions, and pressure groups of the labour movement responded to these colonial struggles.

-Using diverse primary sources Seifert shows similarities between these disputes and solidarity (or otherwise) with Caribbean workers.
-The book explores deep ideological divisions on labour, colonialism and political rights within the British Left, which still shape politics today.
-A timely study of racism, empire and class, this is essential reading for anyone interested in labour history, trade unionism and global inequality.
+Using diverse primary sources, Seifert shows similarities between these disputes and solidarity (or otherwise) with Caribbean workers.
+The book explores deep ideological divisions on labour, colonialism, and political rights within the British left, which still shape politics today.

 Autoren/Hrsg.